CodeForTheCaribbean/HarvestAPI/README.md

 Built with Django and REST framework http://django-rest-framework.org/

-A demonstartion of the API is accessible on the web: http://harvestdata.herokuapp.com/
+####Update
+We are currrently in the process of moving the API to another technology stack.
+Additionally, steps are currently underway to integrate this API internally at the Rural Agricultural Development Agency (RADA), Kingston, Jamaica.

 TODO: